 The Bank had participated in a multiple-employer defined benefit pension plan covering substantially all employees.
 In fiscal year 2006, the Bank opted to freeze the plan.
 Participants in the plan became entitled to their vested benefits at the date it was frozen.
 The Bank limited its future obligations to the funding amount required by the annual actuarial evaluation of the plan and administrative costs.
 No participants will be added to the plan.
-Pension expense for the years ended December 31, 2017 and 2016, was approximately \$120,000 and \$112,977, respectively.
+Pension expense for the years ended December 31, 2018 and 2017, was approximately \$120,000.
 This plan is not subject to the requirements of ASC Topics 715 and 958.

 The First Home Bank Employee Stock Ownership and 401(k) Plan covers all employees that are age 21 and have completed six months of service.
 The Company makes contributions on a matching basis 100 percent on the first 3 percent of employee deferrals and 50 percent on the next 2 percent of employee deferrals.
-Expense for the employee stock ownership and 401(k) plan for the years ended December 31, 2017 and 2016, was \$97,344 and \$73,211, respectively.
+Expense for the employee stock ownership and 401(k) plan for the years ended December 31, 2018 and 2017, was \$106,630 and \$97,344, respectively.

-Compensation expense for stock-based awards is recorded over the vesting period at the fair values of the award at the time of the grant.
+Compensation expense for stock-based awards is recorded over the vesting period at the fair value of the award at the time of the grant.
 The recording of such compensation began on July 1, 2006, for shares not yet vested as of that date and for all new grants subsequent to that date.
 The exercise price of options granted under the Company's incentive plans is equal to the fair market value of the underlying stock at the grant date.
 The Company assumes no projected forfeiture rates on its stock-based compensation.